openSUSE/os-update/src/os-update.8.md

 # NAME

-os-update - Update automatically packages and reboot if necessary
+**os-update** - Update automatically packages and reboot if necessary

 # SYNOPSIS

-/usr/libexec/os-update
+| **/usr/libexec/os-update**
+| **/usr/lib/systemd/system/os-update.service**
+| **/usr/lib/systemd/system/os-update.timer**

 # DESCRIPTION

-## Introduction
-`os-update` runs daily via systemd timers (so can be configured to any time you want) and updates the system in a defined way.
+`os-update` runs daily via the `os-update.timer` systemd timer and updates the system in a defined way.
 If the updated packages require a reboot, either rebootmgr is notified (if running) or a reboot is done via `systemctl reboot`.

+The os-update.timer can be configured like any other systemd timer to run at the best fitting time.

 It can be configured to do a full system upgrade (e.g. `zypper dup` for rolling release distributions like *openSUSE Tumbleweed*),